 Every Parent is Different.
 Every Baby is Different.

-I’m sharing what I consider to be baby essentials for the first three months for ME.
+I’m sharing what I consider to be baby essentials for the first 3 months for ME.
 But even with five babies under my belt, some of these things might not be for you.

 Everyone is different!